uzairarif5/studyNotes/README.md

 ## Updates:

+update 18.1:
+- Added `Questions` component.
+- Added content to `number_theory` and `information_and_entropy`.
+- In `Article.js`, date is now in the `SMALL` tag.
+- Made some changes to the License section at home page.

 update 17.17 - 17.20:
 - In `Article.js`, two states are now defined, one for footer and the other for `wholeContent`.